jinnovation/kele.el/docs/how-tos/usage.md

 ## Working with Resources

-`s-k r` is bound to `kele-resource`, the "prefix" command for working with resources in Kele.
+Interacting with resources in Kele centers around the `s-k r` prefix, which is bound to `kele-resource`.

 `kele-resource` allows you to act on specific resource kinds.
 With `kele-resource`, you can, for example: